How to Create a Beautiful, Low-Maintenance, Habitat Garden

 Embrace Your Wild Side

-Another tip for a low-maintenance garden that is also great for habitat is to let it grow!
+Another tip for a low-maintenance garden that is also great for wildlife is to let it grow!
 Mow less, prune less, and mulch less!

 Leave the Leaves

 This method saves time, money, and is actually GREAT for your gardens!
-Large amounts of leaves may damage lawn, so, consider turning these areas, into woodland garden beds.
+Large amounts of leaves may damage lawn, so, turn shady areas, into woodland garden beds.
+Use leaves for mulch and eliminate the need to purchase and spread hardwood mulch in the spring.
+Shade plants appreciate this natural organic material and many creatures use the leaves as shelter throughout the year.

 Leave Perennials Standing

 Most perennials do not need to be cut back in the fall.
-Their seed heads actually feed birds and their stems are shelter for insects.
+Birds eat the seed heads and insects overwinter in their stems.
 After temperatures warm up in the spring, line trim the stems or break them off at differing heights.
 Then leave the cut stems as mulch!

 Leave Weedy Debris in the Bed